 Even with a global pandemic, supply chains of the future will be increasingly global in nature.
 During this full week of supply chain insights, you’ll hear from different sectors of the supply chain universe: automotive; food and perishables; retail; manufacturing; consumer packaged goods; and much more.
 Expect to hear about the most important trends affecting every mode of transportation, from first- to last-mile and everything in between.
 Additionally, FreightWaves will get you up to speed with all of the important developments in trade relations that can open up opportunities for your organization in the future.
 We no longer live in the world of isolated supply chains.
 Disruptions in one corner of the world can impact your operations at home.
 With the turbulence of 2020 behind us (hopefully), Global Supply Chain Week will examine where the dust has settled and share lessons on reacting to the enormous disruptions of the previous year.
-We’re covering all the bases in five straight days of supply chain focus.
+We’re covering all the bases in eight straight days of supply chain focus.

 Click on a tab below to learn more about the scheduled topics for that day.

 Day 1 of the Global Supply Chain Week will dive into the defense and military supply chains that keep us safe.
 After all, many of the logistics practices used today were pioneered by the U.S. military.
 It operates globally, its bases are far-flung, and its supply chains must be protected and function smoothly 24/7.
 Logistics providers and companies working with the U.S. military won’t want to miss this impactful day so they can better serve the needs of our armed forces.
 We’ll examine the inputs and coordination needed to keep the defense sector producing the materials essential to maintaining a strong military.